 In a large mixing bowl, measure out your corn starch & baking soda.

 Pour melted coconut oil, and soap onto dry ingredients.
 Mix with a whisk until it starts to form a dough.
 If you’re adding essential oils you can mix them with the coconut oil and pour into the mixture.

 When a dough starts to form, use your hands to knead into a consistent dough.
 (Use gloves if you’re gifting) If it’s too sticky, you can add a bit more dry ingredients or if it’s too dry, add in a bit more soap or oil.
 You don’t want it so dry that it’s cracking when you try to form it, but not so sticky that you can’t roll it.

 Push firmly into your moulds and leave to dry at least overnight or until they’re solid. (away from humidity) I’ve kept mine out several days.

 You can wrap them in cling wrap for gifting or keep them in a jar for pretty decor.

 Crumble under running water until dissolved.
 Soak up the nourishing benefits.

 You can purchase any extra supplies over at Amazon.ca or Amazon.com.
 Images Edited using PicMonkey & PSCS5.
-Some of the links here are affiliate sites, meaning if you make a purchase through one of my links, I earn a small commission.
 Thank you for supporting The Herbal Healing Mama. & Please also see my disclaimer.
 Thanks Friends.